stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Finally memory can be reallocated if available:
+Or released memory can be reallocated if available:

 ```java
 private Optional<DeviceMemory> reallocate(long size) {